COVID-19 pandemic in Nevada: Religion

-On April 8, 2020, Sisolak restricted religious gatherings of 10 people or more.
-Three weeks later, he announced that churches could begin offering drive-in services.
-On May 25, 2020, the United States Department of Justice Civil Rights Division informed Sisolak that his 10-person ban on churches could be a violation of the Free Exercise Clause, stating that churches in Nevada were not being treated equal with other businesses such as restaurants, which were allowed to operate at 50-percent capacity rather than a 10-person limit.
-Eric Dreiband, the head of the government agency, said, "We understand these directives were issued in the midst of an uncertain situation, which may have required quick decisions based on changing information.
-We are concerned, however, that the flat prohibition against 10 or more persons gathering for in-person worship services — regardless of whether they maintain social distancing guidelines — impermissibly treats religious and nonreligious organizations unequally."
-A day later, Sisolak announced that religious facilities could resume in-person services with a 50-person limit and with social distancing in place.
+In April 2020, Sisolak restricted religious gatherings of 10 people or more, but soon allowed for drive-in church services.
+In May 2020, the United States Department of Justice Civil Rights Division informed Sisolak that his 10-person ban could be a violation of the Free Exercise Clause, stating that churches were not being treated equal with businesses such as restaurants, which instead were allowed to operate at 50-percent capacity.
+A day later, Sisolak announced that religious facilities could resume in-person services with a 50-person limit through social distancing.

 In July 2020, the Supreme Court of the United States ruled in a 5-to-4 decision that Sisolak had the right to limit church gatherings to 50 people.
-The decision came after a church in Lyon County challenged Sisolak's order.
-The church noted that other businesses – including bowling alleys, gyms, salons, and water parks – were allowed to operate at 50-percent capacity rather than a 50-person limit.
-A federal appeals court overturned Sisolak's 50-person church restriction in December 2020, allowing for 25 percent capacity instead.
+The decision came after a church in Lyon County challenged Sisolak's order, noting the 50-percent cap for businesses.
+A federal appeals court overturned the 50-person restriction in December 2020, allowing for 25 percent capacity instead.
 The ruling was based on a new decision issued by the U.S. Supreme Court.
 Churches were allowed to operate at 35 percent capacity starting in February 2021.